jenna-jordan/jenna-jordan.github.io.archived/_pages/books.md

 "Infomocracy" by Malka Ann Older (Centenal Cycle series) :    The other fiction book/series I knew I needed to include in this list, "Infomocracy" is a vision of how global micro-democracies could develop during our information age, in the near future.
 Older is a humanitarian worker with over eight years of experience working in international aid & development, and her desire for a better global political system really comes through in her world-building.
 This is an author who knows the power of science fiction in influencing future leaders, and focuses on addressing political issues we will very likely face within the next few decades.

-## What I want to read
+## Next up

 "Smartcuts: How Hackers, Innovators, and Icons Accelerate Success" by Shane Snow :    This is a book about lateral thinking, and how people can accomplish incredible things in a very short amount of time.
 This book tries to rethink success and provide techniques for doing things smarter and faster (by taking "smartcuts," not "shortcuts").

-"Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think" by Hans Rosling :    Bill Gates thinks this book is so important, [he's gifting it to all college graduates this year](https://www.businessinsider.com/bill-gates-giving-free-copies-factfulness-to-college-graduates-2018-6) (2018).
-Written by the late Hans Rosling, a Swedish doctor and statistician, this book was written to change the way people think about the world - by arming its readers with "a set of simple thinking tools."
-It makes the case that the world is in a better state than we think, and it is important to have an accurate view of the world in order to continue to improve it.

 "21 Lessons for the 21st Century" by Yuval Noah Harari :    By the author of "Sapiens" and "Homo Deus," this book is a set of 21 essays about the most important issues facing humanity today.
 One of these essays is about how science fiction is today's most important artistic genre!
-After Sapiens and Homo Deus, I will read anything this man writes.
+After "Sapiens" and "Homo Deus", I will read anything this man writes.

-"Accessory to War: The Unspoken Alliance Between Astrophysics and the Military" by Neil deGrasse Tyson & Avis Lang :    The most popular (and vocal) astrophysicist today, Neil deGrasse Tyson, takes on the centuries-old relationship between science (especially astronomy) and the military - a "curiously complicit" relationship as the military's conquests are only possible due to discoveries made by (generally) progressive/peace-loving scientists.
-Tyson & Lang cover everything from colonial times (navigating the high seas!) to the present day (spy satellites!).
-This book merges a lot of my interests (astronomy, politics, history, military, ethics), so it is definitely a must read!
+"The Moment of Lift: How Empowering Women Changes the World" by Melinda Gates :     The Bill and Melinda Gates Foundation is one of the best examples of how to use data in the realm of international development, and in this book Melinda Gates focuses on one key mission within international development: empowering women.

+"Thinking, Fast and Slow" by Daniel Kahneman
+:     This book focuses on how we think - and why that is important to everyday decision making.
+Kahneman explains that our brain has 2 systems for thinking: System 1 (fast, intuitive, emotional) and System 2 (slower, deliberative, logical), and each has their advantages and disadvantages.
+By learning when we use each system and what their faults and biases are, we can make better decisions and guard against bad judgements.

 ## Suggestions?